mmh-dev/HSSoftApp/README.md

-# Demo app, which  works with GraphQL server, written according to Clean Architecture an MVVM pattern.
+# Demo app, which  works with GraphQL server, written according to Clean Architecture on MVVM pattern.

 An application that shows a list of countries and detailed information about the selected country in separate window.
 The data is obtained from GraphQL server, but stored on local database and can